sindresorhus/got/readme.md

 ```

-## Node 0.10
+## Node 0.10.x

-It is a known issue with Node [http.Agent](https://nodejs.org/docs/v0.10.39/api/http.html#http_class_http_agent) and `agent.maxSockets`, which is set to `5`.
+It is a known issue with old good Node 0.10.x [http.Agent](https://nodejs.org/docs/v0.10.39/api/http.html#http_class_http_agent) and `agent.maxSockets`, which is set to `5`.
 This can cause low performance of application and (in rare cases) deadlocks.
 To avoid this you can set it manually:

 ```js
 require('http').globalAgent.maxSockets = Infinity;
 require('https').globalAgent.maxSockets = Infinity;
 ```

-This should only ever be done at the top-level application layer.
+This should only ever be done if you have Node version 0.10.x and at the top-level application layer.

 ## Related